Originally published December 24, 2003.

 Reduce the oven temperature to 350°F (175°C).
 Using tongs as an aid, turn the goose onto 1 side.
 Roast for 30 minutes.
 Turn the goose onto the other side.
 Roast for 30 minutes.

-Whisk the mustard, lemon juice, garlic, salt, pepper, and savory in a small bowl to blend.
+In a small bowl, whisk together the mustard, lemon juice, garlic, salt, pepper, and savory.
 Turn the goose breast-side up.
 Brush the goose with the mustard-garlic mixture.
 Roast until a meat thermometer inserted into thickest part of the thigh registers 175°F (80°C) and the juices from the thigh run clear when pierced with fork, about 50 minutes.
-Transfer the goose to a platter; tent loosely with foil to keep warm.
+Move the goose to a platter; tent loosely with foil to keep warm.
 Reserve the pan juices.

 While the goose is roasting, bring all the stock ingredients to a boil in a large saucepan.
 Reduce the heat to medium and simmer, uncovered, until reduced to 3 cups, occasionally skimming the surface, about 1 hour.
 Strain the stock into a bowl; spoon off fat.
 Set aside.

 Spoon off the fat from the top of the reserved juices in the roasting pan.
 Add 1/2 cup of Port to the pan.
 Place the roasting pan atop 2 burners and boil until the mixture is reduced to 1 cup, whisking occasionally, about 5 minutes.
-Whisk the flour and reserved 1/4 cup fat in a medium saucepan over medium-low heat until the roux is light brown, about 5 minutes.
+In a medium saucepan, over medium low heat, whisk the flour and reserved 1/4 cup fat until the roux is light brown, about 5 minutes.
 Gradually whisk in the Port mixture and 2 1/2 cups degreased stock.
 Simmer until the gravy thickens enough to coat a spoon, whisking constantly, about 3 minutes.
 Stir in 2 tablespoons of Port.
 Season with salt and pepper.
 Carve the goose and serve with the gravy.